gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - For consistency with the maven-publish plugin, the task for generating the ivy.xml file for an IvyPublication has changed.
   This task is now named `generateDescriptorFileFor${publication.name}Publication`.

+### Default 'status' value of IvyPublication is 'integration' and no longer defaults to 'project.status' (i)

+- In order to continue decoupling the Gradle project model from the Ivy publication model, the 'project.status' value is no longer used when publishing an IvyPublication with the `ivy-publish` plugin.
+- If no status value is set on the `IvyModuleDescriptor` of an `IvyPublication`, then the default ivy status ('integration') will be used.
+  Previously, 'release' was used, being the default value for 'project.status'.

 ### Major changes to C++ support